 - 500 g Self raising flour

-- 3 tsp Salted caramel extract
+- 3 tsp Salted caramel extract or vanilla extract

 For the buttercream